FrEgIt/majority-judgment/README.md

 ## License

-There is CC-BY-SA's license.
+There is a CC-BY-SA's license.
 It's an open source project.